platform-experience/script-library/src/workflow/si-script-30/README.md

-# This grabs the Business Service Owner's approval for any upstream CI's
+# Get CI Approval

 ## Description

-This grabs the Business Service Owner's approval for any upstream CI's
+This grabs the Business Service Owner's approval for any upstream CI's.